DeSevilla/FractalGen/README.md

   * power: sets `p` in the step equation `x^p + c`
     * power_start: power at the first frame
     * power_end: power at the last frame
-  * param: sets `c` in the step equation `x^p + c`. can be set directly, or by radius and degrees. will trace a circle around the origin if not fixed
+  * param: sets `c` in the step equation `x^p + c`. can be set directly, or by radius and degrees.
+Will trace a circle around the origin if not fixed
     * param_radius: distance of param from origin.
 Available both in fixed and variable modes
     * param_degrees: degrees of param relative to the positive real numbers.
 Fixed mode only
     * param_degrees_center: optional way to set param_degrees_start and param_degrees_end.